 Michael Pekowsky has more than thirty years of experience in private equity and global business law.

-He spent 14 years at Fidelity Investments and was responsible for, among other matters, supervising, managing and overseeing the legal affairs of the international portfolio companies of Devonshire Investors, Fidelity’s private equity division.
-His responsibilities included managing complex business transactions such as acquisitions, divestitures, partnerships and joint ventures; corporate governance and compliance; litigation management and employment matters.
+He spent 14 years at Fidelity Investments and was responsible for managing the legal affairs of the international portfolio companies of Devonshire Investors, Fidelity’s private equity division.
+His responsibilities included advising on complex business transactions such as acquisitions, divestitures, partnerships and joint ventures; corporate governance and compliance; litigation management and employment matters.